MTrinkiesJr/homebridge-glances/README.md

 npm install -g homebridge-glances-temperature
 ```

 You need to install [Glances](https://github.com/nicolargo/glances) on your target system and start it in `server mode`, which is done via the paramater `-w`.
-You need to enable the `sensors`plugin, which is not the standard.
 Start the Glances server with your own configuration.
 See -> [Configuration Docs](https://glances.readthedocs.io/en/stable/config.html).
 You can also put aliases to you sensors there, so on default they have generic names like 'it3451' etc.
+Following Plugins are supported:
+- sensors -> Temperature data
+- cpu -> Cpu load
+- mem -> Memory load
 Example:

 ```